 When a technician from Coolmasters services a home, they’ll leave a door hanger on the front door of the neighbors of the home they recently serviced, and three across the street.

 The door hangers replicate a word-of-mouth process.
 They're not obtrusive and highlight the company's top services.
-The door hangers tell people who don't know about the company that they've serviced someone they know or trust.
+The door hangers tell people who don't know about the How to Start an HVAC Business Checklist that they've serviced someone they know or trust.

 Search for Free Opportunities First